 Mike DeVries grew up on his family’s small beef farm in Neerlandia, AB.
 It was there that he developed a passion for working with animals and became interested in veterinary medicine.
 He fulfilled his dream of becoming a veterinarian when he graduated from the Western College of Veterinary Medicine in Saskatoon, SK in the spring of 2010.
 He has worked in mixed animal practice since then.
 Mike has enjoyed the daily challenges faced in mixed practice and has developed a particular fondness for small animal surgery and dentistry, as well as bovine herd health and obstetrics.

 In his spare time, Mike enjoys spending time with family and friends.
-He and his wife, Steph, have been married since 2010 and together they enjoy caring for their daughters, Eden and Jocelyn, and the family dog, Abby.
+He and his wife, Steph, have been married since 2010 and together they enjoy caring for their two daughters, Eden and Jocelyn, and the family dog, Abby.
 Mike also enjoys various sports as well as woodworking, whenever time allows.

 Becky was born and raised in Leduc, Alberta.
 Her post-secondary schooling started in Red Deer College where she had the opportunity to play college hockey for 2 years on the female varsity team, Red Deer College Queens.
 Following her time in Red Deer, she attended the University of Alberta with a major in Animal Health, focusing on Food Animals.
 In 2012, Becky was accepted into the University of Calgary Faculty of Veterinary Medicine, where she pursued an area of emphasis in production animal health, specifically cattle medicine.
 For the last year, Becky has been working in Rocky Mountain House engaging in a busy mixed animal practice.